 Philodendron Gloriosum Watering Requirements

-Drooping leaves and yellowing leaves can also be an indicator that you’ve over-watered your plant.
-Excess water causes the soil to become waterlogged and can start rotting the roots which doesn’t allow them to take in any water, causing the leaves to droop.
+Drooping and yellowing leaves can also be an indicator that you’ve over-watered your plant.
+Excess water causes the soil to become waterlogged which can cause the roots to start rotting.
+This doesn’t allow them to take in any water, causing the leaves to droop.
+This can then cause fungus issues, pest problems and root-rot.
 Insufficient watering can also cause the leaves of your plant to drop.

-Philodendron Gloriosum require a soil that is well draining and rich in organic matter.
-To achieve a good, well-draining soil, you can use orchid bark potting mix with perlite and peat mixed into it to help create better aeration.
+Philodendron Gloriosum will grow best in a well draining soil that is rich in organic matter.
+To achieve a good, well-draining soil, you can use orchid bark potting mix with perlite and peat mixed into it to help create better aeration and drainage.
 Air flow is important in potting soil as it allows the plants roots to breath.
 Not having enough oxygen to the roots can eventually cause them to start rotting.

 Philodendron Gloriosum can also be grown in sphagnum moss.
 If you do decide to grow your plant in sphagnum moss, keeping a high humidity is important for healthy growth.
 You will also need to fertilize more often as there are no nutrients in the sphagnum that is needed for growth.